ethanabrooks/dissertation/conclusion.typ

 have changed, and make the case for their continued relevance.

-=== Reinforcement Learning as a Method of Exploration and Discovery Reinforcement learning remains a component of modern AI systems, but it's role has fundamentally changed from what its pioneers envisioned.
+=== Reinforcement Learning as a Method of Exploration and Discovery Reinforcement learning remains a component of some state-of-the-art AI systems, but it's role has fundamentally changed from what its pioneers envisioned.
 Early deep RL researchers imagined agents that would explore their world with very little learning signal, progressively acquire knowledge and skills, and slowly but surely improve their behavior until optimal.
 Agents would acquire auxiliary skills as necessary in the service of a simple, sparse reward #cite(<silver2021reward>), rather than optimizing those skills directly.
 One of the most appealing aspects of this program was its rigorous economy in aligning objectives: all learning